 If you are a philosopher of religion, make this site work for you and make it more useful for others.

 Origins of this site

 PhilosophyOfReligion.org is run by Wesley J. Wildman, a philosopher of religion at Boston University.
 You can find more information about Wesley here.
 Wesley, his colleagues, and his students produce the site’s content.
-The site’s editor is David Rohr, a PhD student in philosophy of religion at Boston University.
+The site’s editor is Dr. David Rohr, a postdoctoral researcher at the Center for Mind and Culture in Boston.